Embedding Comparator: Visualizing Differences in Global Structure and Local Neighborhoods via Small Multiples: Related Work

-ML models are widely regarded as being ``black boxes'' as it is difficult for humans to understand about how models arrive at their decisions~\cite{lipton2016mythos}.
-In response, numerous tools have been developed to help researchers and practitioners understand the behavior of ML models.
-Various visualizations have been proposed to expose the workings of specific model architectures, such as LSTMs~\cite{strobelt2018lstmvis}, sequence-to-sequence models~\cite{strobelt2019s}, and generative adversarial networks (GANs)~\cite{netdissect2017, bau2019gandissect}.
-Other methods are instead focused on more general techniques for interpretability including explaining the importance of input features, saliency, or neuron activations~\cite{olah2018building, carter2018made, ribeiro2016should, sundararajan2017axiomatic, shrikumar2017learning, kahng2017cti}.
-In contrast to this prior work, our focus is on comparing the \emph{representations} learned by different models\,---\,the input embeddings or hidden layers of neural networks as opposed to their inputs and outputs\,---\,as embedding representations may differ even while input saliency remains the same.
+ML models are widely regarded as being ``black boxes'' as it is difficult for humans to reason about how models arrive at their decisions~\cite{lipton2018mythos}.
+Numerous tools help users understand model behavior~\cite{hohman2018visual}, including visualizations for specific architectures~\cite{strobelt2018lstmvis,strobelt2019s,bau2019gandissect,liu2018nlize}.
+More general techniques involve evaluating input feature importance~\cite{ribeiro2016should,sundararajan2017axiomatic,shrikumar2017learning,carter2018made}, saliency~\cite{olah2018building}, or neuron activations~\cite{kahng2017cti}.
+Boxer~\cite{gleicher2020boxer} compares discrete-choice classifiers, but treats them as black boxes without considering their internals.
+In contrast to these methods, our focus is on comparing the \emph{representations} learned by \emph{different} models, as internal representations may differ even while input saliency or input-output behavior remains the same.
+In our formative interviews (Section~\ref{sec:formative-interviews}), we found users often compare these internal representations (e.g., to identify semantic differences between hidden layers of a particular model).